CtrlNull/ArchLinuxUEFI/Readme.md

  # Arch Linux UEFI Install

-Note** this is for non-dual boot, GNOME Setup
+* This is for non-dual boot, GNOME Setup
+* Download iso via https://www.archlinux.org/download/ torrent using magnet link or select location and iso file

-## WINDOWS Download ISO and mount via rufus or similar
+#### WINDOWS Download ISO and mount via rufus or similar
 or
-## LINUX Download ISO and copy to usb via bash
+#### LINUX Download ISO and copy to usb via bash
 ~~~
 $ dd if=archlinux.img of=/dev/[sdX] bs=16M && sync # on linux
 ~~~